OpenAutomationTechnologies/openPOWERLINK_V2/doc/build-demos.md

     to a Linux kernel module.
 The kernel part of the openPOWERLINK stack is located in the separate kernel module driver.

+  - __Linux Kernel PCIe Interface__

+    The library `liboplkappXn-kernelpcie.a` will be used.
+It contains the interface to a Linux kernel PCIe interface driver.
+    The kernel part of the openPOWERLINK stack is located on an external PCIe device.
+The status/control and data exchange between the application and kernel stack is handled by the PCIe interface driver.

 ## Windows Specific Options  {#sect_build_demos_windows_options}

 - **CFG_BUILD_KERNEL_STACK**